relativitydev/relativity-trace-documentation/docs/user_documentation.md

 Automatic Discovery of Monitored Individuals
 --------------------------------------------

-For Data Source that are not shipped with Trace natived, application allows for automatic discovery of monitored individuals based on EmailFrom, EmailTo, EmailCC and EmailBCC fields.
+For Data Source that are not shipped with Trace natively, application allows for automatic discovery of monitored individuals based on EmailFrom, EmailTo, EmailCC and EmailBCC fields.

 ![](media/c09f85d2cbb0db2283737f16623d1048.png)

-Please, contact <trace@relativity.com> in order to enable this feature.
+Please, contact `trace@relativity.com` in order to enable this feature.

 Setup
 =====